 The Company records unbilled receivables from contracts when the revenue recognized exceeds the amount billed to the customer.
-As of December 31, 2019, \$5,526 long-term unbilled receivables are included in other long-term assets.
+As of December 31, 2019 and 2020 \$5,526 and \$15,530 long-term unbilled receivables are included in other long-term assets.

 The Company allocates the transaction price to each performance obligation based on its relative standalone selling price.
 For maintenance, the Company determines the standalone selling price based on the price at which the Company separately sells a renewal contract.
 For professional services, the Company determines the standalone selling prices based on the prices at which the Company separately sells those services.
-For software licenses, the Company determines the standalone selling prices by taking into account available information such as historical selling prices, contract value, geographic location, and the Company's price list and discount policy.
+For licenses, the Company determines the standalone selling prices by taking into account available information such as historical selling prices, contract value, geographic location, and the Company's price list and discount policy.

-Software license revenues, perpetual or term based, are recognized at the point of time when the license is made available for download by the customer.
-Maintenance and SaaS revenues are recognized ratably, on a straight-line basis over the term of the related contract, which is generally one to three years.
+Perpetual license and the license portion of on-premises subscription are recognized at the point of time when the license is made available for download by the customer.
+Maintenance and SaaS revenues are recognized ratably, on a straight-line basis over the term of the related contract, which is generally one to three years, once the service is made available to the customer.
 Professional services revenues consist mostly of time and material services that are recognized as the services are performed.